Harp Farmer

-Harp Farmer born Harpreet Singh is an actor, director, producer, and photographer based in Hoshiarpur, Punjab, India.
+Harp Farmer born Harpreet Singh Parmar is an actor, director, producer, and photographer based in Hoshiarpur, Punjab, India.

 Early life and education

 He completed his higher secondary education from DAV College, Jalandhar and then did his Bachelor of Computer Application from Apeejay College of Fine Arts, Jalandhar and Masters of Science in Advance Software Technology from International Institute of Information Technology, Pune.